 The tenure of the CEOs surveyed in our report ranged considerably from 1 year to 29 years.
 The average tenure of CEOs is 12.7 years.
 This is up from 11 last year.
 It seems as though more people stayed in their position this past year.

-If you are interested in the complete Tenure and Vacation Entitlements for CEOs, salaried managers and administrative assistants statistics of BC industry associations, along with salaries, benefits and other operations information, consider ordering our Compensation and Operations Report.
+Overall, if you are interested in the complete Tenure and Vacation Entitlements for CEOs, salaried managers and administrative assistants statistics of BC industry associations, along with salaries, benefits and other operations information, consider ordering our Compensation and Operations Report.